ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

 Question end with a question mark (`?`), and can be formed in *three ways:*

-1. Repeating the pre-verb or predicate, and putting an *"ala"* between them.
+1. Repeating the pre-verb or predicate, and putting an `ala` between them.
-2. Putting *"seme"* in place of the thing you want to question.
+2. Using `seme` in place of the thing you want to question.
-3. Putting *"anu seme?"* at the end of the sentence.
+3. Adding `anu seme?` at the end of the sentence.

 The exclamation mark (`!`) is used in *three different ways:*